-The faculty of the Law Center consider teaching their first responsibility, and they devote most of their time to teaching students.
-In The Princeton Review: The Best Law Schools, 1998 edition, the students interviewed singled out the high quality of the teaching as one of the greatest strengths of the Law Center.
+The faculty consider teaching their first responsibility, and they devote most of their time to teaching students.
 Not only do faculty spend much time preparing for classes, but they also conduct review sessions, meet with individual students and study groups, and advise students on individual projects.

 The faculty are also known statewide, nationally, and internationally for their scholarship.
 They have published more than 100 law books and treatises and published articles in law reviews throughout the United States and abroad.
-The writings of LSU Law faculty are often cited by the Louisiana courts in their decisions.
+The writings of LSU law faculty are often cited by the Louisiana courts in their decisions.
 Many faculty members have written the principal Louisiana treatises in their areas of expertise.

-LSU Law faculty members serve on state, national, and international law study and law reform organizations.
+LSU law faculty members serve on state, national, and international law study and law reform organizations.
 Faculty members advise and consult in their areas of expertise, providing valuable service to the legal community and the state and federal governments.